-To optimize the efficiency of inventory management at your manufacturing plant, consider using cloud-based inventory management software.
+To optimize the efficiency of inventory management at your manufacturing plant, consider using cloud-based Inventory Management Software.
 It enables you to forecast, monitor inventory levels, control costs, and place orders from anywhere and at any time needed.

 3. Reduce Packaging Materials Usage

-Product packaging is one of the major contributors to waste.
+Product packaging is one of the significant contributors to waste.
 Good packaging designs are sometimes needed to highlight the uniqueness of your product, but that does not mean you have to sacrifice a lot of money for them.